SaberNoUwU/Basic-Game/README.md

-Here is my "small" project me and my friend code in Python, mainly using Tkinter.
+Here is my "small" project me and my friend (Nghia Nguyen Duc) code in Python, mainly using Tkinter.

 **ABOUT:** A card game with multiple characters, items to choose from and a fun gameplay.